lina-bh/lina-bh/README.md

 * I am fairly confident with Docker at this point but I haven't used (read: managed to get working locally) an orchestration framework (i.e Kubernetes) so far.
 * and I know enough Nix to be functionally dangerous
 * Naturally I can use Git and GitHub since you're already here
-* Unfortunately stuck in a small town with no time in the week to do remote